Nuc Eng

 2. Discuss the misuse of LNT for risk assessment.
 Discuss the threshold theory and hormesis and the implications on regulation.

-3. Recognize that people are disproportionately fearful of radiation (the outrage thing) and so have a different notion of risk than we do within the industry.
+3. Recognize that people are disproportionately fearful of radiation (the outrage thing - see Sandman) and so have a different notion of risk than we do within the industry.

 4. See Radiation Information for facts and links you might find useful.